Kurczaczki69/transport-clicker-recode/README.md

 Polish game about clicking on a ~~circle~~ ~~square~~ rectangle and buying vehicles and upgrades.

+The latest branch is the dev branch, for now the main branch is kinda outdated

 Game link: https://transport-clicker.netlify.app/

 Translate on crowdin: